-About MandolinA mandolin (Italian: mandolino pronounced [mandoˈliːno]; literally "small mandola") is a stringed musical instrument in the lute family and is usually plucked with a plectrum or "pick".
+About MandolinA mandolin (Italian: mandolino pronounced [mandoˈliːno]; literally "small mandola") is a stringed musical instrument in the lute family and is usually plucked with a plectrum.
 It commonly has four courses of doubled metal strings tuned in unison (8 strings), although five (10 strings) and six (12 strings) course versions also exist.
-The courses are normally tuned in a succession of perfect fifths.
+The courses are typically tuned in a succession of perfect fifths, with the same tuning as a violin.
 It is the soprano member of a family that includes the mandola, octave mandolin, mandocello and mandobass.
 There are many styles of mandolin, but three are common, the Neapolitan or round-backed mandolin, the carved-top mandolin and the flat-backed mandolin.